Erie County recognizes businesses that make life easier and more comfortable for new moms

-Today marks the start of Wold Breastfeeding Week, and Erie County is recognizing businesses that make their workplaces more convenient and comfortable for new moms.
+BUFFALO, N.Y.
+(WIVB) — Today marks the start of World Breastfeeding Week, and Erie County is recognizing businesses that make their workplaces more convenient and comfortable for new moms.

 Ten businesses have earned a “Breastfeeding Friendly” designation from Erie County this year.
 That list includes the new Explore & More – The Ralph C. Wilson, Jr. Children’s Museum, at Canalside.
 The museum has made it a priority to make new moms feel comfortable while breastfeeding.